Melbourne Cricket Ground: Rugby league

 It was announced in June 2014 that the ground would host its first State of Origin match since 1997.
-Game II of the 2015 series was played at the venue, with New South Wales defeating Queensland 26-18 in front of an all-time record State of Origin crowd of 91,513.
+Game II of the 2015 series was played at the venue, with New South Wales defeating Queensland, 26–18, in front of an all-time record State of Origin crowd of 91,513.
 The attendance is 19th on the all time rugby league attendance list and the 4th highest rugby league attendance in Australia.

 The MCG hosted its fifth State of Origin match on 6 June 2018.
-In front of a crowd of 87,122, the third largest State of Origin crowd in Victoria, New South Wales defeated Queensland 22–12.
+In front of a crowd of 87,122, the third-largest State of Origin crowd in Victoria, New South Wales defeated Queensland, 22–12.

-The 2nd game of the 2024 State of Origin series was played at MCG on 26 June 2024 with New South Wales defeating Queensland 38-18 in front of 90,084 spectators.
+The 2nd game of the 2024 State of Origin series was played at MCG on 26 June 2024 with New South Wales defeating Queensland, 38–18, in front of 90,084 spectators.

+The 2nd game of the 2026 State of Origin series was played at the MCG on 17 June 2026 with the Queensland Maroons defeating the New South Wales Blues, 44-24.
+This game was the second time Queensland had defeated New South Wales at the MCG, and the game set a new all-time State of Origin attendance record with 91,671 attending.

 Soccer

 On 9 February 2006 Victorian premier Steve Bracks and Football Federation Australia chairman Frank Lowy announced that the MCG would host a world class soccer event each year from 2006 until 2009 inclusive.

 Australia and Greece playing an International Friendly at the MCG on 25 May 2006.

 The agreement sees an annual fixture at the MCG, beginning with a clash between Australia and European champions Greece on 25 May 2006 in front of a sell-out crowd of 95,103, before Australia left to contest in the World Cup finals.
 Australia beat Greece 1–0.
 The Socceroos also hosted a match in 2007 against Argentina, losing 1–0, as well as 2010 FIFA World Cup qualification matches in 2009 against Japan, which attracted 81,872 fans as Australia beat Japan 2–1 via 2 Tim Cahill headers after falling behind 1–0 late in the 1st half.
 In 2010 it was announced that as a warm up to the 2010 FIFA World Cup which the Australians had qualified for, they would play fellow qualified nation New Zealand on 24 May at the MCG.

 Other matches played at the MCG include the following: